mertyildiran/Plexus/README.md

 </p>
 <!-- LaTeX of above image:  if \ \ l' - l < 0 \ \ \ \  then \ \   \Xi ' >  \Xi \ \ \ \ \checkmark  -->

 It tries to improve the current state of the neuron by **updating its weights randomly**, *connectivity times*.
-If its improved, then break.
+If it's improved, then break.

 It tries to improve the current state of the neuron by **dictating randomly generated hypothetical potentials over the subscriptions**, *square root of connectivity times*.
-If its improved, then break.
+If it's improved, then break.

 If it still is not improved, then it either creates some new subscriptions or breaks some of the subscriptions it currently has and hopes it will lead the neuron to new improvements in the future.